 Vote in the MACq 01 Hotel WHAT THE..?!
 Poll.
 Was Jim’s strange incident WOW, WACKY, WORRYING, or WHATEVA?

-I love Tasmania in general, having been, for example, to the Central Highlands to fly fish in Miena…
+I love Tasmania in general, having seen and done a number of things there.
+For example, we’ve been to the Central Highlands to fly fish in Miena.

-having ziplined at Hollybank Treetops Adventure in Underwood (near Launceston),
+and have ziplined at Hollybank Treetops Adventure in Underwood (near Launceston).

-having been to the Casinos, and to Cataract Gorge, Launceston, where we chair-lifted down to the food shops and peacocks,
+have been to the Casinos.
+While at Cataract Gorge, Launceston, we chair-lifted down to the food shops and peacocks.

-The natural colours of Tassie are absolutely splendid, the water is pure, and the wildlife abundant.
-I truly believe that Tasmania is an underrated gem .
-This state of Australia has a special place in my heart.
+In closing, the natural colours of Tassie are absolutely splendid, the water is pure, and the wildlife abundant.
+Furthermore, the people are down-to-earth and warm and the towns are steeped in stories.
+Truly, I believe that Tasmania is a gem .
+Indeed, this state of Australia has a very special place in my heart.